Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cosmos.DisableLocalAuth.md

 ## RECOMMENDATION

-Consider disabling local authentication on Cosmos DB.
+Consider disabling local authentication on Cosmos DB account and using Entra ID.

 ## EXAMPLES